Vintage Halloween TV specials and holiday episodes (1977)

 NBC is handling “Psychic Phenomena” very gingerly since it ran into heavy criticism from many respected scientific groups over several Eric von Daniken documentaries in which von Daniken’s “men from outer space” were represented as fact rather than theory.

-Silver Spoons and Punky Brewster Halloween TV specials
+Silver Spoons and Punky Brewster vintage Halloween TV specials

 The Halloween That Almost Wasn’t TV special (1979)

-21 Jump Street Halloween special, with young Johnny Depp (1989)
+21 Jump Street vintage Halloween TV special, with young Johnny Depp (1989)

 Spend Halloween on the street